ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 **What is a service worker?**

-* A script that runs in the backgrond
+* A script that runs in the background
 * Useful for features that don't need user interaction, e.g.:
-    * Listen to push events, useful for pushing notification
+    * Listen to push events, useful for pushing notifications
-    * Intercept and handle network requets
+    * Intercept and handle network requests
     * Future
         * Background sync
         * Alarms (e.g. reminders)